D. B. Cooper: Parachutes

-During the hijacking, Cooper demanded and received two main parachutes and two reserve parachutes.
+During the hijacking, Cooper demanded and was given two main parachutes and two reserve parachutes.
 The two reserve (front) parachutes were supplied by a local skydiving school and the two main (back) parachutes were supplied by a local pilot, Norman Hayden.
-Earl Cossey, the parachute rigger who packed all four parachutes brought to Cooper, described the two main parachutes as emergency bailout parachutes (as opposed to sporting parachutes used by skydivers).
-Cossey further described the main parachutes as being like military parachutes because they were rigged to open immediately upon the ripcord being pulled and were incapable of being steered.
-When the airplane landed in Reno, FBI agents discovered two parachutes Cooper left behind: one reserve (front) parachute and one main (back) parachute.
-The reserve parachute had been opened and three shroud lines had been cut out, but the main parachute left behind was still intact.
+Earl Cossey, the parachute rigger who packed all four parachutes brought to Cooper, described the two main parachutes as military-style non-steerable emergency bailout parachutes (as opposed to steerable sport parachutes used by skydivers) rigged to deploy immediately when the ripcord was pulled.

+When the aircraft landed in Reno, FBI agents discovered two parachutes Cooper left behind: one reserve (front) parachute and one main (back) parachute.
+The reserve parachute had been opened and three shroud lines had been cut out, but the main parachute left behind was intact.
 The unused main parachute was described by FBI agents as a Model NB6 (Navy Backpack 6) and is on display at the Washington State Historical Society Museum.

 One of the two reserve (front) parachutes Cooper was given was an unusable training parachute intended to only be used for classroom demonstrations.
-According to Cossey, the reserve parachute's internal canopy was sewn together so skydiving students could get the feel of pulling a ripcord on a packed parachute without the canopy actually deploying.
-This non-functional reserve parachute was not found in the aircraft when it landed in Reno, causing FBI agents to speculate Cooper was not an experienced parachutist because someone with experience would have realized this reserve parachute was a "dummy parachute".
-However, within days of the hijacking, the FBI revealed that neither of the parachute harnesses Cooper was given had the necessary D-rings required to attach reserve parachutes.
-Although Cooper lacked the ability to attach this "dummy" parachute to his main harness as a reserve parachute, it was not found in the airplane, so what he did with it is unknown.
+According to Cossey, the reserve parachute's internal canopy was sewn together so skydiving students learn the feeling of pulling a ripcord on a packed parachute without the canopy actually deploying.
+The non-functional reserve parachute was not found in the aircraft when it landed in Reno, so FBI agents speculated Cooper was an inexperienced parachutist who failed to realize the reserve parachute was a "dummy parachute".

+Within days of the hijacking, the FBI revealed the parachute harnesses given to Cooper lacked the D-rings required to attach reserve parachutes.
+Although Cooper could not attach the "dummy" reserve parachute to his main harness, the dummy chute was not found in the airplane and was never found.
 Cossey speculated Cooper removed the sewn-together canopy and used the empty reserve container as an extra money bag.
-Tina Mucklow's testimony was in line with Cossey's speculation, stating she recalled Cooper attempting to pack money inside a parachute container.
+Cossey's speculation was confirmed by flight attendant Tina Mucklow, who testified she saw Cooper packing money inside a parachute container.

-In November 1978, a deer hunter found a 727's instruction placard for lowering the aft airstair.
+In November 1978, a deer hunter found a Boeing 727's instruction placard for lowering the aft airstair.
 The placard was found near a logging road about 13 mi east of Castle Rock, Washington, north of Lake Merwin, but within Flight 305's basic flight path.